 On top of this, the software will need to adjust to the circumstances we are working through to account for different reasons for absence and sick leave.
 With employee health under even more inspection businesses need to be ready to manage their sick workforce.

-The recent global pandemic has imposed more change onto HR professionals at a time where HR teams were already being tasked to spearhead creative and strategic initiatives within their organisations.
+The recent global pandemic has imposed more change onto HR professionals at a time where HR teams were already being tasked to spearhead creative and strategic initiatives within their organizations.
 We can appreciate that these are testing times, but by investing in meaningful software that can help you stay on top and manage holiday requests, support your teams when it comes to mental health, and provide you with data that offers intelligence and insight, the better safeguarded you are to handle the health emergency now, and the better prepared you will be when we re-emerge at the end of it.